Jhaveri-Jeet/Django-CRUD/README.md

-Sure!
-Let's enhance your Django CRUD tutorial by including details on sending data through the GET method (via URL parameters) and changing the user model in Django.

----

 # Django CRUD Tutorial 🚀

 Welcome to the Django CRUD tutorial!
 This guide will walk you through creating a simple CRUD (Create, Read, Update, Delete) application using Django, from setting up your environment to deploying a functional web application.